algobulls/algobulls_help_site/docs/member/python-build.md

 **Step 2**

-In the **customizations** section choose **Backtesting** to back test or **Paper Trading** to paper trade a strategy.
+In the **customizations** section choose **Backtesting** to back test or **Paper Trading** to Paper Trade a strategy.

 Select the duration option in the customizations section.
 Add the desired date and time, as well as the quantity/lots.
-In backtesting you will need to put the start date and end date along with time.
+In Backtesting you will need to put the start date and end date along with time.

 [![pythonbuild](imgs/python_build_backtesting.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_backtesting.png)

-In paper trading you only need to add the start and end time.
+In Paper Trading you only need to add the start and end time.

 [![pythonbuild](imgs/python_build_papertesting.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_papertesting.png)